-Wahl Clipper has built a business providing products that groom globally.
-The company makes and markets electric hair clippers, massagers, beard trimmers, and other accessories.
+A Wahl-groomed customer has every hair in place, whether a person or a pet.
+Wahl Clipper Corp. makes and markets electric hair clippers, massagers, beard trimmers, and other accessories.
 While it sells to the professional services and veterinarian markets, Wahl also peddles its products through retailers, such as Wal-Mart, Target, Bed Bath & Beyond, Amazon.com, and others, to reach consumers nationwide and globally.
 The grooming products giant also operates four operating divisions: Professional, Home Products, Animal, and International.
 Founded in 1919 by Leo Wahl, the family-run manufacturer is headed by Wahl's grandson, Greg, as its president and CEO.

-Illinois-based Wahl currently employs some 2,000 people worldwide (800 in the US) in Argentina, Australia, Brazil, Canada, China, England, Germany, Holland, Hungary, Japan, Russia, South Africa, Spain, and the US.
+Illinois-based Wahl employs some 3,300 people worldwide (800 in the US) in Argentina, Australia, Brazil, Canada, China, England, Germany, Holland, Hungary, Japan, Russia, South Africa, Spain, and the US.
 Wahl products are available in more than 165 countries worldwide.

 Sales and Marketing